 We would start training for a run race in the middle of the winter or early spring.
 It would often rain or snow on the day and time that we were scheduled to run.
-If it were just me I would probably have wimped out at the time and cancelled my exercise.
+If it were just me I would probably have cancelled my run.
 But my workout partner and I would evaluate the situation and most of the time decide that we were going to go out in the snow or the rain anyway.
 Why?
 Because we only had a certain amount of time to train and we weren’t going to let rain or snow get in our way of doing well at that race.

 Even though I’m not competing in races right now, I kept the habit of not letting the weather determine whether or not I’ll get my workout that day.

-Don’t let the weather, or your mood, or some other outside factor determine whether or not you’re going to get your workout.
+Don’t let the weather, or your mood, or some other outside factor determine whether or not you’re going to reach your goals.